-An adult age 18 or older who meets the definition of family and is a full-time high school or post-secondary student may be considered a dependent member of the family if 50 percent or more of the adult student’s support is provided by the parents, stepparents, guardians, and their spouses or eligible relative caregivers and their spouses residing in the same family.
+A dependent adult student may be considered a dependent member of the family if 50 percent or more of the adult student’s support is provided by PRIs in the household.

 To include the adult student as a dependent in the family, the family must verify:

 See Chapters 6.6.1 (Individuals with Exempt Earned Income), 7.3 (Verification – Initial Application), 7.6 (Verification – Eligibility Redetermination), 7.9 (Income Verification), and 16.27 (Exempt Earned Income Comparison Sheet).

 Agencies may want to set up criteria for determining the level of family support for adult students.
 One way to determine the percent of support is to: